RetroDECK/ES-DE/INSTALL-DEV.md

 Below is an overview of the file layout with various examples.
 For the command tag, the newer es_find_rules.xml logic described later in this document removes the need for most of the legacy options, but they are still supported for special configurations and for backward compatibility with old configuration files.

-For a real system entry there can of course not be multiple entries for the same tag such as the multiple \<command\> entries listed here.

 ```xml
 <?xml version="1.0"?>
 <!-- This is the ES-DE game systems configuration file. -->